The Pain Body Is Like Being Possessed By A Negative Entity

 Let’s break down how your emotional baggage actually messes with your body’s pain-processing system.
 This isn’t just some abstract concept – it’s rooted in how your nervous system functions.

 Your nervous system is designed to protect you from physical threats.
-It sends discomfort signals to alert you of danger or injury.
+It sends signals of discomfort to alert you to danger or injury.
 But here’s where it gets interesting: it can actually hijack this system.

 When your hurt is activated, it’s like your emotional trauma is mimicking physical trauma signals.